sit-2021-int214/010-CheapestElectricCars/HypothesisTesting.md

 ```

 ### Step 6: Conclusion
-The conclusion is  Reject H0
+The conclusion is Accept H0
-That's mean Mecedes speed is more than average top speed.
+That's mean Mecedes speed is less than average top speed.